PlagueHO/Powershell/New-NanoServerVHD/README.md

 Script Center: https://gallery.technet.microsoft.com/scriptcenter/DSC-Tools-c96e2c53

 ### Change Log
+2015-07-24: Updated setup complete script to create a task that shows the IP Address of the Nano Server in the console window 30 seconds after boot.
 2015-06-19: Updated to support changes in Convert-WindowsImage on 2015-06-16.
 2015-06-19: Added VHDFormat parameter to allow VHDx files to be created.
 2015-06-19: Added Edition parameter (defaults to CORESYSTEMSERVER_INSTALL) so that the Name of the edition in the NanoServer.WIM can be specified.